agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 | Lower barriers of entry (everything in one place) to understand the project           | Contributing is easier (forking, no need to understand the whole repo)                                  |
 | Good white box testing because all projects are testable together                     | Good black box testing because each project is testable separately, and verifiable independently        |

+### Using git submodules for local development

+[Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) was evaluated as an alternative to the local maven repository for the inner development loop (see [git-submodule branch](https://github.com/agera-edc/DataSpaceConnector-AzureExtensions/tree/git-submodules) in Azure Extensions repo).
+With this setup, vendor extensions could include the EDC Core codebase as a submodule with the intent of compiling directly against the EDC Codebase instead of using pre-built snapshot artifacts, and thus skipping the step of having to publish those.

+The main issue with this approach is that publishing snapshot artefacts are still required to build and release EDC Core and vendor extensions in CI.
+This means the 2 approaches must coexist, one in CI and the other one for local development.

+Additionally, gradle files need to be adapted to use EDC Core as available in the submodule, which we could not get running within the scope of this spike.
+Gradle and Maven were not designed with this use case in mind.

+Finally, the development cycle with the local Maven repository seems to be efficient enough, publishing local snapshots takes few seconds and IntelliJ automatically picks and refreshes projects using these snapshots.

 ### Dependency analysis

 This section shows if there are any blockers or tightly coupled dependencies that can have impact on the repo split process (for the current state of the